 The Consumer Healthcare Products Association Clinical/Medical Committee found that OTC medicines bridge treatment gaps, are convenient and reduce unnecessary use of health care services.
 The Center for Medicare and Medicaid Services allows OTC coverage in Medicare Part D drug plans in acknowledgement of OTCs utility as part of step-therapy algorithms and to improve cost-effective utilization management.

 Each dollar spent on OTC medicines saves the US health care system $6 to $7, according to a 2012 study commissioned by the CHPA.
 The savings come not only from lower drug costs but also from fewer patient visits to health care providers and emergency departments.

-What carriers should look for in an OTC benefit partner
+What Carriers Should Look for in an OTC Benefits Partner

 An effective OTC benefit partner relieves administrative burdens on the carrier by managing formularies, handling member interactions, processing eligibility files frequently and generating required reports accurately and promptly.
 Added features like developing and distributing online and print catalogs to subscribers and mail-service delivery of approved OTC medications and supplies further enhance customer satisfaction.
 Mail service also enables the inclusion of educational, program and informational inserts in OTC product shipments.

 An OTC plan partner should also be experienced and well-versed in compliance with regulatory requirements and oversight for OTC benefits, and the partner must be able to assist with development of a formulary that meets the carrier’s goals.
 In addition, all technology used for OTC benefit administration must be able to demonstrate adherence to the latest security standards for robust cybersecurity and privacy protections.